 Considered the most traditional way to travel in Greece, it’s a great experience to sail from Athens on an overnight ferry to Crete.

-- Those coming by car from the rest of Europe can board a ferry and drive their own car in Crete!
+- Those coming by car from the rest of Europe can board a ferry and drive their car on the island!

-- The route Athens (Piraeus)- Heraklion/Chania takes 7-9 hours, Most ferries depart at night, although there are morning ferries departing in summer.
+- The route Athens (Piraeus)- Heraklion/Chania takes 7-9 hours, Most ferries depart at night, although morning ferries depart in summer.